UKPLab/deeplearning4nlp-tutorial/README.md

 4. Long-Short-Term-Memory (LSTM)-Networks for Sequence Classificaiton

-# Deep Learning for NLP - Lecture - Nov.
+# Deep Learning for NLP - Lecture - Oct.
 2015
-In November 2015 I gave a lecture for the UKP Department at the Technical University of Darmstadt.
+In October 2015 I gave a lecture for the UKP Department at the Technical University of Darmstadt.
 The lecture is structured in six parts and covers the basics about deep learning.
 In the lecture I use Python 2.7, Theano 0.6.0 and Keras 0.3.0 to model different applications of deep learning for NLP.
-The slides, the source code, and video recordings are available in the folder **[2016-10_Lecture](2016-10_Lecture/)**.
+The slides, the source code, and video recordings are available in the folder **[2015-10_Lecture](2015-10_Lecture/)**.

 ## Contact